jdinning/Veloton-Media-Button/README.md

 Download the veloton-media-button.ahk script from this repository.
 You can save this script in any folder.
 I just have it saved on my desktop.

-To run it the script, just double click on it and it will load.
+To run the script, just double click on it and it will load.

 To exit the script, press Shift+Ctl+Q